 The secret tip

 Take advantage of the airport's location and head to San Javier before take-off, you'll be rewarded with a charming coastal town without the tourist crowds of La Manga.

 A 14-mile strip of land separating Mar Menor (the largest saltwater lagoon in Europe) from the Mediterranean, La Manga enjoys around 320 days of sunshine a year and is dotted with some of the most popular coastal resorts in the region.
 Don't forget to pack your swimmers - Mar Menor is the place to hone your sailing, windsurfing and kayaking skills.
 Looking for something a little less active?
 Soak in the lagoon's mineral-rich waters at one of La Manga's thermal baths.

 Steeped in Moorish, Roman and Phoenician history, the recently revitalised port city of Cartagena offers a great cultural diversion from beach life.
-Check out the hilltop La Concepció castle and step back in time among the ruins of the Teatro Romano.
+Check out the hilltop La Concepción Castle.
 As the sun goes down, make for the buzzing seafront cafés and bars, or take an evening stroll along the harbour promenade Paseo de Alfonso XII.

 One of the biggest water parks on the Costa Blanca, ride the near-vertical slides or make a splash in the wave pool.
 For a more sedate watery afternoon, head to the salt flats on the outskirts of town - home to over 250 species of bird, including flamingoes.